iogii ⸱ DocsSourceQuick RefOnline InterpreterContact

 Syntax

 Expression syntax is postfix.
 Every operation pops the necessary number of arguments, computes the result and pushes it.
 Even things like numbers (they are just functions of 0 arguments).
-Be sure to read up on this if it is new for you.
+Be sure to read up on this if it is new to you.

 5 2 1+* → 15